RoboDurden/Sideboard-Arduino/README.md

-# This fork is to test the GD32-Arduino-Core and start debugging SimpleFOC :-)
+# This Sideboard-Arduino fork is to test the GD32-Arduino-Core and start debugging SimpleFOC :-)

-# Sideboard-Arduino

 ### Why yet another repository ?
 There are custom firmwares available for Hoverboards [sideboards](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Sideboards).<br>